syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/appearance.md

 {% previewsample "page.domainurl/code-snippet/heatmap/appearance-cs10" %}
 {% endif %}

-## Adding data label as a template
+## Data label template

 Any HTML elements can be added as a template in the data labels by using the [labelTemplate](../api/heatmap/cellSettings/#labeltemplate) property of [cellSettings](../api/heatmap/cellSettings) in the HeatMap.

-The following examples demonstrate different data binding with the `labelTemplate` property in the HeatMap.
+The following examples show various data binding methods in the HeatMap using the `labelTemplate` property.

 ### Array binding

-When an array of numbers is specified as the data source, you can add a template in the data label by using the `labelTemplate` property, and its value should be set as **${value}**.
-This allows the cell value to be displayed as the template for the labels.
+By including `${value}` in the template content, the value from the data source for the corresponding cell can be displayed in the HeatMap cell as data label template content.
+Additionally, the x-axis and y-axis label values can be displayed by including `${xLabel}` and `${yLabel}` in the template content.

 **Table**

-The following example illustrates how to add a template in the data label using array table binding.
+The following example demonstrates how to add a data label template for array table binding.

 {% if page.publishingplatform == "typescript" %}